JeffHeck/SchoolDataProject/report_bonds.md

 ## Contents
 - Summary: Large districts (More than 10,000 students)
 - Summary: Small districts (Fewer than 10,000 students)
-- Advertised costs vs calculated actual costs for each district
+- Advertised cost vs calculated actual cost for each district
 - Methodology

 ___